oveena-data/govhack-VCFuture/README.md

 - Building permits
 - Public service needs

-It empowers users to simulate different urban planning scenarios and evaluate their long-term impact—laying the foundation for liveable, inclusive, and sustainable communities.
+It empowers users to simulate different urban planning scenarios and evaluate their long-term impact,laying the foundation for liveable, inclusive, and sustainable communities.

 ---